-God's Word commands respect for other human beings and the maintenance of sexual purity in thought, word, and deed.
-Scripture condemns the use of power or influence by persons of either sex to exploit another sexually (Genesis 38; 39:6-20; 2 Samuel 13:1-22) and it instructs Christ's followers to avoid all sorts of impure speech (obscenity, foolish talk or coarse joking, Ephesians 5:3-7).
-Consistent with its commitment to be a community under the lordship of Christ, Westminster Seminary California intends to preserve an environment for work and study that is free from sexual harassment.
+God's Word commands respect for others and the maintenance of sexual purity in thought, word, and deed.
+Scripture condemns the use of influence by persons of either sex to exploit others sexually (Genesis 38: 39:6-20; 2 Samuel 13:1-22) and it instructs Christ's followers to avoid all sorts of impure speech (obscenity, foolish talk or coarse joking, Ephesians 5:3-7).
+Consistent with its commitment to be a community under the lordship of Christ, Westminster Seminary California intends to preserve an environment that is free from sexual harassment.
+The seminary's procedure for investigating allegations is published in the Student Handbook.